Singular density correlations in chiral active fluids in three dimensions: Summary

 \section{Summary}

 In this paper, we have studied density fluctuations in a three-dimensional chiral active fluid using a helical self-propelled particle model.
 We have considered a simple situation where all the particles have the same torque and perform a helical motion with a persistence time.
 Extensive numerical simulations of the model have revealed that the static structure factor in homogeneous states shows an anisotropic pattern and is singular at the origin in Fourier space.
-These features resemble those observed in other anisotropic nonequilibrium fluids, such as anisotropic active fluids~\cite{Adachi2022PRR, nakano2023, Adachi2024PRR} and driven diffusive gases~\cite{Schmittmann1995, Schmittmann1998}.
+These features resemble those observed in other anisotropic nonequilibrium fluids, such as anisotropic active fluids~\cite{Adachi2022PRR, Nakano2024PRR, Adachi2024PRR} and driven diffusive gases~\cite{Schmittmann1995, Schmittmann1998}.
 Moreover, in the limit of large persistence time, the system exhibits hyperuniformity in the direction perpendicular to the torque, while showing giant density fluctuations in the direction parallel to it.
 To understand the numerical observations, we have developed an effective fluctuating hydrodynamic theory for homogeneous fluid states of 3D cABP.
 The theory successfully reproduces the same qualitative behavior of the density correlation functions as observed in numerical simulations, although it does not achieve full quantitative agreement.

 As a future direction, it is important to investigate the full phase behavior of three-dimensional chiral active particles.
 In two dimensions, chiral active particles are known to exhibit clustering~\cite{Li2019, Liebchen2017, Ma2022, Bickmann2022}, and it is therefore natural to expect similar behavior in three dimensions.
 Moreover, two-dimensional chiral active particles can crystallize with long-range translational order~\cite{kuroda2025PRR}, suggesting that chirality may also play a significant role in crystallization in three dimensions.
 In addition, while the present study assumes identical torques for all particles, exploring the effects of torque dispersion would be an important extension.
-From an experimental perspective, density fluctuations in three-dimensional chiral active fluids could be explored using, for example, magnetically driven particles~\cite{Chen:2025aa}.